isaacplmann/ngx-contextmenu/README.md

 ## Installation

 - `npm install ngx-contextmenu @angular/cdk@2.0.0-beta.12`
-- import ContextMenuModule into your app module
+- import ContextMenuModule.forRoot() into your app module
 - Make sure to include `<!doctype html>` at the top of your `index.html`

 ## Usage